2Fast-2Lamaa: Large-Scale Lidar-Inertial Localization and Mapping with Continuous Distance Fields: Mapping

+An issue with naively applying standard \ac{gp} regression is the cubic computational complexity $O(N^3)$ with respect to the number $N$ of points in the map due to the matrix inversion in \eqref{eq:occ_inference}.
+In this work, we propose an efficient strategy for \ac{gp}-based distance field by computing local \acp{gp} instead of a single global one.
+The core principle behind this strategy is the spatially limited impact of each input point due to the \emph{lengthscale} of the kernel.\footnote{Most of the commonly used kernel functions rely on a lengthscale hyperparameter that characterizes the spread of the covariance function.
+An intuitive way to think about lengthscale is that it somewhat represents the maximum gap in observations that can be interpolated through \ac{gp} regression.} In other words, performing \ac{gp} regression considering a large-enough local neighbourhood of points will (locally) yield a similar inferred mean when compared with using all the available observations.

-The key of the mapping approach is to store in parallel a sparse voxelised representation of the map and an associated spatial index $\spaceindex$ that allows for closest neighbour and radius queries.\footnote{One can think about the spatial index as being a standard KD-Tree\cite{Bentley1975} however our implementation is based on a different data structures (cf. Section~\ref{sec:implementation}).} The voxelised representation consists of a hashmap mapping 3-integer tuples to \emph{cells} and their various attributes.
-Among the cells' attributes, one can find the centroid of the points that occurred in the cell and the average direction vector from which the cell has been observed by the sensor.
+The key to our approach is to leverage both a sparse voxelized representation $\voxelmap$ of the dense 3D point cloud of the environment, and a spatial index $\spaceindex$ that allows for efficient point insertion/removal and closest/radius neighbour searches.\footnote{One can think about the spatial index as being a standard KD-Tree \citep{Bentley1975} however our implementation is based on a different data structures (cf. Section~\ref{sec:implementation}).} The voxelized representation consists of a hashmap that maps 3-integer tuples to \emph{cells}, which store the centroid of all the lidar/map points that occurred in the voxel.
+The tuples are the cell's grid index that can be computed directly from the 3D coordinates of a point and the fixed cell size.

-Integrating new points in the map simply consists in checking if the corresponding cell is already present in the hashmap.
-If yes, the cell's parameters are incremented with the new point location and sensor position.
-Otherwise, a new cell is created and its position is added to the spatial index.
-Thanks to the hashmap properties, incrementing an existing cell is constant-time $\mathcal{O}(1)$ on average.
-The insertion of a new cell is slower with a $\mathcal{O}(log(n))$ complexity.
-Fortunately, this does not occur often (the map shown in Fig.~\ref{figure:teaser} induced around 685k cell creations while more than 300 millions of lidar points have being processed).
+Integrating new points in the map simply consists of checking if the corresponding cell index is already present in the hashmap.
+If yes, the cell's centroid is updated incrementally with the new point location.
+Otherwise, a new cell is created, and its position is added to the spatial index.
+Thanks to the hashmap properties, accessing an existing cell or inserting a new one is constant-time $O(1)$ on average.
+The insertion of a new cell in a spatial index is slower with an ${O}(\log(N))$ average complexity at best.
+Fortunately, thanks to the voxelized nature of the stored information, only a small portion of the incoming lidar points lead to cell creation (for example, a \SI{7.9}{\km}-long suburban trajectory in our self-collected dataset contains over 1.8 trillion lidar points, but the final number of cells in the map is around 10 million).